vsoch/alleninf/README.md

 	required arguments:
 	  stat_map              Unthresholded statistical map in the form of a 3D NIFTI file (.nii or .nii.gz) in MNI space.

+	  out                   Full path of output file for result (AKR7A3_alleninf.tsv).
+                                The basename will be used for the data file, if specified True

 	optional arguments:
 	  -h, --help            show this help message and exit

+	  --gene                Perform analysis for only one gene

+	  --data                If True, output data file with gene expression and map values

 	  --inference_method INFERENCE_METHOD
 	                        Which model to use: fixed - fixed effects,